30.6 C

 Sylvester Suah takes a selfie with four Turkish men in Istanbul, Turkey on November 24, 2015.
 That was Suah’s first trip that was instrumental to the establishment of Askon Liberia General Trading Inc., a company conducting illegal logging activities in Nimba.
 Photo credit: Facebook/Sylvester Suah

 Askon’s operations in Nimba go back to 2019 when it signed an agreement with the Gba Community Forest in the Sanniquellie area.
 Askon agreed to pay US$35 per cubic meter of the logs it harvested on a 45-acre plot of land in that area, according to the agreement.
-It was unclear what happened thereafter, as there are no mandatory official records of it, except for a USAID report.
+It was unclear what happened thereafter, as there are no official records of it, except for a USAID report.

 Today, Askon operates in Zuluyee, in the Yarpea and Garr-Mongbain forest region between Ganta and Sanniquellie.
 At its campsite, our reporter saw chainsaws, mobile sawmills, a 30-horsepower diesel tractor, several trucks and a bulldozer.
 Its workforce is between 10 and 50 workers, according to Lesprom, a Russia-based wood-trading platform on which the company trades.
 The region and the rest of Nimba account for 315,000 hectares of tree cover loss between 2001 and 2021.
 Only Bong County lost more (363,000 hectares), according to Global Forest Watch, which monitors forests across the world.